nci logo

 • Compare your results to this SEER*Stat matrix file: Exercise Matrix 1 Results.

-• The results matrix consists of two pages of output since you selected to display both the Cumulative Summary and Standard Life tables on the Parameters tab.
+• The results matrix consists of eight pages of output since you selected to display the Cumulative Summary, Standard Life, and Age Std Contributors (Std Life) tables on the Parameters tab.
+There are six standard life tables, one for each of the age groupings in the "Age Standard for Survival (15-44, 45-54, 55-64, 65-74, 75+)" variable, and one that includes "All Included Ages".
 Use the drop down list on the toolbar to select a different page to view.

 • The Survival Results Matrix section of the help system contains more information about the SEER*Stat matrix and its features.